matthewbub/lg-coffee/README.md

 - [ ] [Stripe Account](https://stripe.com/docs/api)
 - [ ] [SendGrid Accout](https://app.sendgrid.com/)

+## 🚨  BREAKING CHANGES COMING IN V1.1.1 🚨  e.t.a 11/25/2020

+**We will be removing the "products" section of the data obj in favor of Stripe's Product dashboard.**

+If you are considering using this lg-coffee please "watch" this repo for updates.

 ## Set up

 Bootstrap a new project, setup your environmental variables and store's information via the [data.js file](https://github.com/hi-matbub/lg-coffee/blob/main/packages/lg-init/lib/templates/og/utils/data.js) and publish your site!